AI

 - **Required indicator**: red asterisk, `error.main`.
 No parenthesised "(required)".

-- **Submit button**: bottom of form, amber `containedPrimary`.
+- **Submit button**: bottom of form, accent `containedPrimary`.

 - **Cancel button**: only when context demands.